number A B C D E F G H

 Also see OSI model.

-bullet Peripheral
+collapse/expand Peripheral

 • Mouse, keyboard, speaker, printer, or any device that can be connected to a computer, controlled by the computer, and in some cases powered by the computer.

-bullet Phishing
+collapse/expand Phishing

 • A type of spam that tries to fool Internet users to supply confidential information to the spammer.
 The typical form of phishing is an e-mail, that looks legal and official and comes from an e-mail address that represents a bank or other established institutions, asking the would-be victim (recipient) to input her personal details for account confirmation purpose.
 The e-mail usually contains genuine logo of the bank and adopts the theme style used in the bank website.

-bullet Phoneline Network
+collapse/expand Phoneline Network

 • Network technology that uses phoneline as physical medium to connect computers and devices.
 It occupies higher frequencies in the phoneline spectrum so telephone connection is not disturbed by the presence of the phoneline network.